A magic trick can be hard for little Tiger Cub Scouts to do. Here's a super simple one for them to learn using nothing but a length of rope.

 He could say, “I will not let go of either end of this rope when I tie the knot in it.
 Do you think I can do it?”
 A dramatic pause will give his audience an opportunity to respond.
 After asking, “Are you ready for my big magic trick?”, he will proceed to do the trick.

 The Cub Scout will lay the rope on the table in front of him.
 He will then cross his arms and with his arms crossed, reach one hand down to pick up one end of the rope then reach the other hand down to pick up the other end of the rope.

 Holding tightly to each end, he will then uncross his arms.
 And magically, a knot will appear in the rope!

 Make sure your Cub Scout gives a big “Ta-Da!” to show off his magical skill and takes a bow during the applause!

 I recruited my son Grant to show you exactly how this magic trick is done.
 He just didn't want his face in the video! 🙂

 The overhand knot is used in several other knots, including the square knot.
-When the boys are Wolves and are working on the Call of the Wild adventure, they will have to show how to tie an overhand knot and a square knot.
+When the Scouts are Wolves and are working on the Call of the Wild adventure, they will have to show how to tie an overhand knot and a square knot.

 In fact, if you are a Wolf den leader, you can do this magic trick at a den meeting as an introduction to knot-tying.

-Tigers aren’t required to tie knots for any adventures, but knots can be a great gathering activity.
+Tigers aren't required to tie knots for any adventures, but knots can be a great gathering activity.
 At Cub Scout day camp, we have Ziploc bags with rope and knot tying cards in them.
-Whenever they had a few extra minutes, the boys grabbed a bag and practiced.
+Whenever they had a few extra minutes, the Scouts grabbed a bag and practiced.